Zazzik1/SwitchServersByAPI/README.md

 ### GET /
 Returns information about clients and servers.

-Note: The information about servers is returned only when at least one client is connected.
+Note: The information about servers is updated when any client connects or disconnects, so it is available in API only after at least one client connected.

 Example request: